jeremyf/take-on-development/chapters/testing.md

 If you don't do it, pick something and practice.
 Take a look at the [Bowling Game Kata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata) or [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).

-If you do it, but only after you have written your production code, then try your next problem by first writing the test you would use to verify the behavior.
-It is a different way of thinking, but you will
+If you write tests, but only after you have written your production code, then try your next problem by first writing the test you would use to verify the behavior.
+It is a different way of thinking, but it is helpful to consider the numerous collaborators.

 ## Travis